coleyrockin/just-tech-news/README.md

-# Just tech news
+# Just Tech News

-Just Tech News, a tech news website where users can post, upvote, and comment on links to news articles.
+Just Tech News is a tech news website where users can post, upvote, and comment on links to news articles.

-## Usage
+### Usage

 - Bcrypt
 - Connect-session-sequelize